Best Smart Home Devices for Renters in 2026

 4. Google Nest Thermostat E — Best Smart Thermostat for Most Rentals

-Smart thermostats are a gray area for renters.
+Smart thermostats are a bit of a gray area for renters, I’ll be honest.
 This is a device that requires replacing the existing thermostat — which technically counts as a modification.
-The approach that works: ask your landlord first, frame it as a benefit to them (lower heating bills, potential insurance discount), and offer to reinstall the original when you leave.
+The approach that works best: ask your landlord first, frame it as a benefit to them (lower heating bills, potential insurance discount), and offer to reinstall the original when you leave.
+Most landlords will say yes once they understand the benefits.

-Most landlords say yes once they understand.
-The Nest Thermostat E is the right ask because it doesn’t need a C-wire in most setups — it works with a Heat Link E module that connects wirelessly.
+The Nest Thermostat E is the right ask because it often doesn’t need a C-wire in most setups — it works with a Heat Link E module that connects wirelessly.
 Per T3’s home tech team, this is the model that’s compatible with the widest range of HVAC systems without professional installation.
-You can install and uninstall it yourself in under 30 minutes.
+You can even install and uninstall it yourself in under 30 minutes.
+How easy is that?

 Pros: Works without C-wire on most systems, energy savings of 10-15% on heating bills, easy DIY install.